apollo

 How does the drug interact with Avva 250mg Tablet SR:

-Co-administration of Avva 250mg Tablet SR with Pimozide may increase the risk of irregular heart rhythm.
+Co-administration of Avva 250mg Tablet SR with Ziprasidone may increase the risk of irregular heart rhythm.

 How to manage the interaction:

-Although there is a possible interaction between Avva 250mg Tablet SR and Pimozide, you can take these medicines together if prescribed by a doctor.
-If you develop sudden dizziness, lightheadedness, fainting, or fast or pounding heartbeats during treatment with pimozide, contact a doctor immediately.
-Also, inform your doctor if you experience signs of electrolyte disturbance such as weakness, tiredness, drowsiness, confusion, muscle pain, cramps, nausea, or vomiting.
-Do not discontinue the medication without consulting a doctor.
+Although there is an interaction between Avva 250mg Tablet SR and Ziprasidone, they can be taken together if prescribed by a doctor.
+If you develop sudden dizziness, lightheadedness, fainting, contact a doctor immediately.
+Do not discontinue any medication without talking to a doctor.

 How does the drug interact with Avva 250mg Tablet SR: